aboutcode-org/vulnerablecode/docs/source/tutorial_add_importer_pipeline.rst

 -----------------------------

-Create file for the new importer pipeline
+Create a file for the new importer pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All pipelines, including the importer pipeline, are located in the